An expert's guide to CRUD APIs: designing a robust one

 c.
 Validating input and enforcing data constraints

 Handling requests and processing data in CRUD APIs involves implementing logic to create, read, update, and delete resources based on incoming HTTP requests.
-You need to parse request bodies and query strings: receive the data, extract the data, to take the correct action, return the success response (or error).
+As one of a CRUD API best practices, you need to parse request bodies and query strings: receive the data, extract the data, to take the correct action, return the success response (or error).

 Validating request data to ensure it meets expected formats and constraints will save everyone’s time and resources.
 You can use validation libraries or custom validation logic to check data types, required fields, and other constraints.
 Reject requests with invalid data and do not forget to return appropriate error responses.
 Keep it simple, and document the expected format and structure of request bodies and query strings in your API documentation